jgoalby/jgoalby.github.io/games/template/readme.md

   - this.sys.game.globals
 - Should I need the .js in the imports?

+- Think about using service worker with firebase and messaging
+- Not entirely sure of the use case.
+There's a PWA book from Packt I should look at.
+- I want to also make sure that when the site is offline, that the firebase functionality still works.

 - Extract colors as a constant especially the text colors
 - Can the typescript types file be moved to lib?
   - Make sure that the types work when I move them